alistairduffey/GeoCloud/_sources/intro.md

 # Welcome to the GeoCloud

-A community hub for cloud-based, open-source and reproducible SRM research
+A community hub for open-source and reproducible SRM research.

-...
+This Jupyter book is under development - see "how to contribute" section under "About" ...